Life can, at times, prove... Interesting.

 Simply The Best

-It’s another example of the sterling quality of work that we have discovered more and more since it’s ‘completion’ and another reason for us to wish that we had left them to work on the houses exterior and never have them cross the threshold of our home.
+It’s another example of the sterling quality of council appointed work we've discovered more and more of since it’s ‘completion’, and another reason for us to wish that we had left them to work on the house's exterior and never let them cross the threshold of our home.
 It’s also the reason that Tina, has taken it upon herself to open up a further complaint with the local authorities (it’s her turn).
 I don’t expect any satisfaction from this process but surely they should send someone around to see how much money they’ve paid for such little quality.

-As for me, well I hope to be able to concentrate of the upcoming nuptials and the part I’m playing in them.
-It’s not something I’ve done before but I’m determined to do it to the best of my ability.
+As for me, well, I hope to be able to concentrate on the upcoming nuptials, and the part I’m playing in them.
+It’s not something I’ve done before, but I’m determined to do it to the best of my ability.
 Given the couple in question I owe it to them to do my bit in making sure it’s the best wedding ever.

 Until next time.